 Conclusion: An excellent source of energy and nutrients

 We all know that potato is a tuber that many countries cultivate worldwide.
 There are different types, and all are suitable for many dishes.
 They have mainly carbohydrates, vitamins C, B6, and minerals, but the content of nutrients can change upon the method of preparation as well.
 They can also improve satiety due to the content of fibre.
 If you eat them in moderation, they will contribute positively to your health.
-However, you should avoid fried or processed potatoes since they do not have the same nutrient level, but a lot of fat instead, what will contribute to weight gain.
+However, you should avoid fried or processed ones since they do not have the same nutrient level, but a lot of fat instead, what will contribute to weight gain.